-The partners, other agencies and the community have an agreed Harbour Strategy and Action Plan for improving the health of the harbour.
+The key partners, other agencies and the community have an agreed Harbour Strategy and Action Plan for improving the health of the harbour.
 A joint committee of the partners oversees the implementation of the Harbour Strategy and Action Plan.
 The Committee provides an annual report to Councils, the Rūnanga and the community about progress we’re making in implementing the strategy.

 The Whaitua is consulting and working with the councils and community and will report recommendations back to the regional council.
 Draft reporting is likely to be completed by mid-2018.

 We’re working to raise public awareness that sediment and stormwater flow untreated into streams and the harbour, and is encouraging people to take a part in reducing these pollutants and to help improve the health of the environment.
 The Stormwater Bylaw works alongside other bylaws, planning provisions, resource consent conditions and programmes that help protect and improve the harbour: